brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 ### Are there consistent changes made to the way the operations are represented?

+Every table type is translated to `Table<S>`, where `S` is a type that represent an _unorderred_ schema.

+When two schemas are equal, we create a type variable and use that variable for both.

+When we need to constraint a column name, we create a type variable (usually named `C`) and constraint that type variable.
+For example, to specify that a variable `c` must be a column name of a `Table<S>`, we write `c: C` and `C extends CTop & keyof S`, which means `C` must be a column name (`CTop`) and must be a key of the object type that represents the unorderred schema (`S`).

+An exception to the last "consistent change" is that if we need to specify the type that `c` maps to, we write `C extends CTop` and constraint the schema.
+For example, our `tsort` operator only accepts a numeric column.
+We wrote `S extends STop & Record<C, number>` to specify that `S`, the unordered schema of the table to be sorted, must map `C` to `number`.

 ### Which operations are entirely inexpressible?
 Why?

+All operations are at least partially expressible.

 ### Which operations are only partially expressible?
 Why, and what’s missing?

+We cannot express constraints on the number of rows, the number of columns, and the order of column names.
+We also cannot specify that a sequence has no duplicates.

+Yet another prevalent limitation on the expressibility of the operations comes from the fact that we cannot constraint variables themselves, but only their types.
+This limitation is most obvious in column names.
+The best way we can do to constraint variables bound to column names is to write `c: C` and then constarint `C`.
+Many operators will have a broken output type if `C` is not instantiated with string literal types.
+For example, if a programmer wrote `addColumn(t, c, vs)` and the type of `c` is a union of string literal types (e.g. `"foo" | "bar"`), then the type system will think two columns are added.
+This limitation is so prevalent that we chose not to document in throught out `TableAPI.ts`.

 ### Which operations’ expressibility is unknown?
 Why?

+All operations are expressible.
+Most of them are partialy expressible.

 ### Which operations can be expressed more precisely than in the benchmark?
 How?

+No operation can be expressed more precisely than in the benchmark.

 ## Example Programs